huggingface/datasets/docs/source/dataset_streaming.rst

 Reshuffle the dataset at each epoch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The seed used to shuffle the dataset is the one you specify in :fun:`datasets.IterableDataset.shuffle`.
+The seed used to shuffle the dataset is the one you specify in :func:`datasets.IterableDataset.shuffle`.
 But often we want to use another seed after each epoch to reshuffle the dataset.
 Therefore between epochs you can simply tell the dataset at what epoch you're at, and the data will be shuffled using an effective seed of ``seed + epoch``.

 For example your training loop can look like this: